Alairion/not-enough-standards/README.md

 # Not Enough Standards

-Not Enough Standards is a modern header-only C++ library that provide platform-independent utilities.
+Not Enough Standards is a modern header-only C++17 library that provide platform-independent utilities.
 The goal of this library is to extend the standard library with recurent features, such as process management or shared library loading.
 To reach that goal the library is written in a very standard compliant way, from the coding-style to the naming convention.

 ## Features